 Navy Federal More Rewards American Express Card

-In addition to its Platinum card, Navy Federal Credit Union offers the More Rewards American Express Card, which offers three times the points at supermarkets and gas stations, two times the points at restaurants, and one point per dollar on everything else.
+In addition to its Platinum card, Navy Federal Credit Union offers the More Rewards American Express Credit Card, which offers three times the points at supermarkets, gas stations, transit, and restaurants and one point per dollar on everything else.
 The card does not carry an annual fee, foreign transaction fees, balance transfer fees or cash advance fees.
+The APR for purchases and balances transfers after the first year is 11.65%-18.00%.

 The PenFed Gold Visa Card is PenFed Credit Union’s lowest-rate card, and the low APR applies to all purchases — including cash advances.
 The card is great for everyday use, and the fees are easy to understand.